benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 - My friend Jonathan Creamer is passionate about Frontend tooling
-- He's coined the term "divops" for the industry
+- He's coined the term "divops" for the community
+- There's a Slack group & sub-Redit to join

 =====